Telesom

 The company operates in the entire Somaliland, where it has the largest operation, and the company has affiliations with the biggest telecommunication companies in the neighboring countries and shares regional and international roaming service with them.

 History

 Founded in 2002 by local stakeholders, it became the first telecommunications company to operate in Somaliland.

 Dara Salam Bank

-Dara-Salam Bank is a branch of SsB bank.
 The Dara-Salaam Bank was created in 2010, before its inception the bank was known as Salaam Financial Services.